Terms & Conditions

 E. Termination for Cause.

-This Agreement may be terminated at any time if either party fails to perform any of its material obligations hereunder and such failure continues uncured for (30) days following written notice from the non-breaching party.
+This Agreement may be terminated at any time if either party fails to perform any of its material obligations hereunder and such failure continues uncured for thirty (30) days following written notice from the non-breaching party.

 During the Term and for a period of six months from the date of termination of this Agreement (the “Non-Solicitation Period“), Customer will not solicit or cause to be solicited for employment, directly or indirectly, any person who is employed by Octiv and directly involved in providing Professional Services hereunder without Octiv’s prior written consent.
 Notwithstanding the foregoing, Customer may (a) hire any such person who has been terminated by Octiv before the commencement of employment discussions; (b) solicit and hire such person through general public advertisements that are not primarily targeted at such person; and/or (c) hire such person that Customer can prove was engaged in employment discussions with it prior to the Effective Date.